Long after The End descended upon the Old World...

 Unique Survival Elements

-Characters have both Health Points (physical health) and Resolve Points (mental health), but they are relatively low to reflect human fragility.
-Combat scenarios can move quickly as a result, and they often require careful strategizing to mitigate damage or defeat threats rapidly.
+Characters have both Health Points (physical stamina) and Resolve Points (mental fortitude), and they are relatively low to reflect human fragility.
+Combat scenarios are consequential and can move quickly as a result.
 One especially unique element of the system is its Health rolls and Resolve rolls.
 Players must try to roll under their current Health or Resolve with a d20 to avoid suffering a condition, like the Bleeding condition.
 The more damage or duress that a character receives, the more likely it may suffer the condition.

 Flexible yet Thorough Character Creation